pyepics/pyepics/doc/ca.rst

    return the state of the channel.

-Three additional pythonic functions have been added:
+A few additional pythonic functions have been added:

 .. function::     isConnected(chid)